-The work-study scheme is designed to provide the opportunity to candidates who need financial assistance to be self-reliant and also gain valuable experience.
-Through this scheme, candidates undertake several administrative and operational tasks for The Cyprus Institute.
-The positions are offered on the basis of candidates’ abilities and availability of funds.
-Candidates within this scheme are appointed as Graduate Assistants under a 50% of full time employment - or equivalent of up to 20 hours weekly - with a respective salary.
-Graduate Assistants are offered to join the Health Insurance.
+The work-study scheme is designed to provide the opportunity to students who need financial assistance to be self-reliant and also to gain valuable work experience.
+Through this scheme, students undertake several administrative and operational tasks for The Cyprus Institute.

 Work-study positions are offered on the basis of students’ qualifications and availability of funds.